-Thank you for the opportunity to submit comments to your agency on the Cap-and-Trade Auction Second Investment Plan (FY n2016-17-2018-19).
+Thank you for the opportunity to submit comments to your agency on the Cap-and-Trade Auction Second Investment Plan (FY 2016-17-2018-19).
 As a state agency, the Rivers and Mountains Conservancy is deeply committed to the reduction of greenhouse gases and funding projects that are consistent with our mission to provide equitable access to provide open space, recreational opportunities, educational activities and watershed improvements within our territory.

 The RMC is one of 10 conservancies throughout the state that funds local, state(?) and nongovernmental organizations for parks and open space projects throughout our territory.
 Our catchment area includes a highly urbanized and densely populated area of approximately 4.8 million residents.
-Of this amount, approximately 1.86 million residents live in a disadvantaged community according to the CalEnviro Screen maps (is it CalEnviro maps or Census track maps?) .
-Since its founding in 1999, the RMC has been able to complete over 200 projects valued at $_______ , including park development, trail design and construction, land acquisitions, and a wide-range of studies and planning efforts resulting in the creation of 3,544 new acres of parkland throughout our watersheds.
+Of this amount, approximately 1.86 million residents live in a disadvantaged community according to the CalEnviro Screen maps.
+Since its founding in 1999, the RMC has been able to complete over 200 projects including park development, trail design and construction, land acquisitions, and a wide-range of studies and planning efforts resulting in the creation of 3,544 new acres of parkland throughout our watersheds.

 We have reviewed the Draft Concepts for Public Discussion regarding the Cap-and-Trade Auction Proceeds and have the following comments: